 No you don’t.
 We will simply mask the taps and waste for you.
-If you do want to change your taps or waste it is best to do so before we resurface your bath or wash basin.
+If you do want to change your taps or waste it is best to get a plumber to do so before we resurface your bath or wash basin.
 Really just to avoid any accidents occurring in refitting the taps or waste after we have re enamelled the bath.

 We strongly recommend you do not use a bath mat.
 The suction pads are very very strong and continual use can cause damage to the bath.
 Often we resurface baths due to the damage and staining a bath mat causes.If you would like a non slip area applied to the bath we can do this for you.
 This is very effective.
 The only downside is, due to this area being rougher, natuarally it can dull quicker than the rest of the bath.